CEN3031-Group9c/sapphire-project01-9c/README.md

 Please provide the following information in your ReadMe file

-List of all project features implemented and associated screenshots of features developed Instructions for how to run the project locally
+List of all project features implemented and associated screenshots of features developed </br>
+Instructions for how to run the project locally </br>
-How to update database and server connections
+How to update database and server connections</br>
-Update the database and STRAPI dump files in your file directory Outstanding work
+Update the database and STRAPI dump files in your file directory</br>
+Outstanding work</br>
-Built Upon
+Built Upon</br>
-Credit people/organizations you borrowed code from  or APIs you used - e.g., Bootstrap,  emails, authentication etc
+Credit people/organizations you borrowed code from  or APIs you used - e.g., Bootstrap,  emails, authentication etc</br>

 # CaSMM